-Have you been scratching your head lately, trying to decide whether Pinterest could be good for your business?
+Have you been scratching your head lately, trying to decide whether Pinterest could be useful for your business?
 You're not alone.
 The buzz around this virtual pinboard/ social networking site is enough to make anyone sit up and take notice.

 Pinterest has become incredibly popular in recent months because our appetite for curated content, visual bookmarking and sharing continues to skyrocket.
 It seems we just can't get enough of spreading our likes, loves and interests in this new, visual world of content.

 What's more, Pinterest is perfect for the creative industries as it's so visual.
 Think architecture, interior design, fashion, photography, product design, graphic design... you name it, Pinterest is an excellent resource for creative people.